ros-navigation/docs.nav2.org/tutorials/docs/graph_generation.rst

 Overview
 ========
-This tutorial walker the user though generating a graph to be consumed by the nav2_route.
+This tutorial walks a user through generating a graph for the nav2 router.

 Requirements
 ============